 This is the litmus test of a strong brand: the ability to explain your brand position, purpose, promise and image in one concise sentence.

-If you can communicate in this fashion, and thus make your brand stand out for its unique and singular vision, you can employ this in marketing, by including this statement on your advertising materials or business cards and still communicate the essence of your company.
+If you can communicate in this fashion, thus making your brand stand out for its unique and singular vision, you should employ this in your marketing.
+You can include this statement on your advertising materials or business cards to communicate the essence of your company.

 Your company’s personality has to come through all the time, no matter what you do.
 Persistence and focus are the tools to create a strong brand.
-If you own a business it is implicit that you have a solid, consistent idea of your brand in your head in order to have a strong and clearly defined reputation in the mind of the consumer.
+If you own a business, it is implicit that you have a solid, consistent idea of your brand in your head in order to have a strong and clearly defined reputation in your consumers' minds.

-If you fail to fully communicate your brand to your consumers then they will form a perception of your brand out-with your control which can often lead to less favourable, confusing or inaccurate perceptions of your business.
+If you fail to fully communicate your brand to your consumers, they will form a perception of your brand out-with your control that can often lead to less favourable, confusing or inaccurate perceptions of your business.

 About the author: Vincent Bissette is the Creative & Managing Director of Propel Marketing & Design, as well as acting as a Brand Advisor at various client companies.
 For over 30 years Vincent has been helping local and national companies across the UK achieve greater commercial success while minimising the cost of doing it.
 Vincent has been at the heart of design and marketing in Glasgow for 30 years and.
 Throughout that time, there’s not much he hasn't done or many industries he hasn't worked in.
 Now based in Hamilton, South Lanarkshire with Propel Marketing and Design he looks to continue to transform the fortunes of businesses through modern, professional branding.